A linearization map for genuine equivariant algebraic $K$-theory: Proof of

 In \cref{MMProp4.6}, we claim that a spectral Mackey functor can be constructed from a strict $2$-functor $F\colon \mathbb{B}^G\to \mathrm{Wald}$.
 This proposition makes use of a result of Malkiewich--Merling \cite[Proposition 4.6]{malkiewich/merling:2016}, which gives a concrete list of data needed to build spectral Mackey functors.

 Making use of Malkiewich--Merling's result requires us to introduce a slight variation on the morphism categories $S_{H,K}$ in order to make them Waldhausen categories.
 For $H,K\leq G$, let $S_{H,K}^+$ be the category of finite retractive $G$-sets over $G/H\times G/K$.
 The main difference between $S_{H,K}$ and $S_{H,K}^+$ is that the latter category has a zero object.
-In particular, $S_{H,K}^+$ is a Waldhausen category.
-Malkiewich--Merling define a horizontal composition
+In particular, $S_{H,K}^+$ is a Waldhausen category with weak equivalences given by isomorphism and cofibrations given by injections.